 Baby’s Care After a Cesarean Delivery

-A pediatric healthcare provider is often present when a woman gives birth by cesarean.
-The baby is checked right away to make sure he or she doesn’t have trouble breathing.
+A pediatric healthcare provider is often present when a woman gives birth by cesarean section.
+The baby is checked right away to make sure they don’t have trouble breathing.
 This may happen from medicines the mother received during labor or delivery.

 Once the baby is checked over, a nurse will wrap the baby in blankets and bring the baby to you.
 In some cases, babies born by cesarean section will first need to be watched in the nursery for a short time.
 All of the usual procedures, such as weighing and giving medicines, are done there.
 Usually, your baby can be brought to you while you are in the recovery area after surgery.
 Breastfeeding can start in the first hours right in the recovery room, just as with a vaginal delivery.